microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 This action applies for all types of label key, which are "Field", "Selection mark", "Signature" and "Table".

 To delete a label key.
-Click on the three-dot icon on the right of label key and a menu will show with the "Delete" option.
+Click on the three-dot icon on the right of the label key.
 Click on "Delete" and a confirmation modal will be displayed.

 > **Notice that deleting a label key will also delete all the label value assigned to this label key in all your documents.**